UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/docs/README.md

 ### Migrations

-Migrations are SQL files in `db/migrations/` that create or modify database tables.
+Migrations are SQL files in `docs/db/` that create or modify database tables.

 To create a new migration:
-1. Create a new file: `db/migrations/00X_description.sql`
+1. Create a new file: `docs/db/schema_description.sql`
 2. Write your SQL (CREATE TABLE, ALTER TABLE, etc.)
-3. Run `npm run migrate`
+3. Run your SQL in your Supabase project

 ### Seeds

-Seeds are SQL files in `db/seeds/` that populate the database with initial or test data.
+Seeds are CSV files in `docs/db/` that populate the database with initial or test data.

 To create a new seed:
-1. Create a new file: `db/seeds/00X_description.sql`
+1. Create a new file: `docs/db/seed_description.csv`
-2. Write your INSERT statements
+2. Write your sample data
-3. Run `npm run seed`
+3. Import this file into your Supabase project in the corresponding table

 ### Parameterized Queries